Global Currencies Are On The Move—Here’s Where You Benefit Most

 Mexico also offers a wealth of well-preserved Spanish colonial cities.
 Climates vary from cool highland and mountain environments to the warm beaches on both sides of the country.
 With the exception of Belize (an English-speaking nation), there’s more English spoken in Mexico than anywhere else in Latin America.

-If you’re considering any of these three markets, now is a good time to buy.
-It’s impossible to predict currency movements, but we can be certain that this current level of buying power won’t last forever.
+It’s impossible to predict currency movements, but you can be certain that this current level of buying power won’t last forever.